jnozzi/cocoadev.com/markdown/IPhotoExporter.md

  */
 - (void)cancelExport;

-Anonymous Structs (add these to your General/ExportPluginProtocol.h)
+Anonymous Structs (add these to your ExportPluginProtocol.h)

 typedef struct {
     unsigned long progressCount;	//progressbar current
     unsigned long progressTotal;	//progressbar total
-    General/NSString* progressString;		//progress message
+    NSString* progressString;		//progress message
     BOOL indeterminant;			//progressbar type
 //locks the progress; will cause -lockProgress; (I don't know what this is supposed to do)
     BOOL lockProgress;